 By Ojasvee Last Updated:

-An ageless beauty inside out, Tabassum Fatima Hashmi, a.k.a., Tabu (her stage name), is one strong lady whom we are all proud of.
-Born on November 4, 1971, to Jamal Ali Hashmi and Rizwana, niece of the veteran star, Shabana Azmi, Tabu made her first appearance as a child actress in the movie, Hum Naujawan and she hasn't looked back ever since.
+An ageless beauty inside out, Tabassum Fatima Hashmi, a.k.a., Tabu (her stage name), is one strong lady.
+Born on November 4, 197, to Jamal Ali Hashmi and Rizwana, niece of the veteran star, Shabana Azmi, Tabu made her first appearance as a child actress in the movie, Hum Naujawan and she hasn't looked back ever since.

 What sets Tabu apart is not just her talent but her strong individuality.
 If you want to know more about this multitalented actress, keep on reading.